A Socialist Organizer’s Guide to 2026

 New York’s primary later in the month will pit the growing left in New York City against the conservative wing of the party, which is playing defense in a number of congressional and state legislative races.
 Whether or not there is a strong primary challenge to New York’s conservative Democratic governor, Kathy Hochul, will be an important factor in the inevitable fight between the state government and the incoming Mamdani administration.

-The UAW will meet for its national convention, though President Shawn Fain is not up for reelection this year.
-The Teamsters will also hold their national convention; President Sean O’Brien is up for reelection later this year.
+The UAW will meet for its national convention, and candidates for the union’s leadership will be nominated.
+The Teamsters will also hold their national convention.
 And Labor Notes will hold its biennial conference of thousands of rank-and-file workers in Chicago.

 Potential labor fights: